googleapis/gapic-generator/README.md

 (There is an open issue to fix this: https://github.com/googleapis/toolkit/issues/1918 )

-### Perform fix-ups to get a working library
+### Perform fixes to get a working library

-The fix-ups here are language-specific.
+The fixes here are language-specific.

 #### Java